DS-100/sp23/acks.md

 # Course Acknowledgments
 {:.no_toc}

-The content and structure of Data 100 has been designed and developed over the years thanks to many dedicated faculty and instructors at UC Berkeley.
+The content and structure of Data 100 have been designed and developed over the years thanks to many dedicated faculty and instructors at UC Berkeley.

 The *Learning Data Science* textbook that this course follows is authored by Sam Lau, Joseph Gonzalez, and Deborah Nolan.